Pentatonic/TinyNote/README.txt

 git checkout branchX

 =====================================
-// find "ssh" and "key" in files git grep -in -e ssh --and -e key
+// find "ssh" and "key" in filess git grep -in -e ssh --and -e key